 Displaydata takes measures to restrict access to information to only those employees, contractors, partners and agents who require access to operate, develop, enhance, or deliver our content, products, and services.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach when we are legally required to do so.

 Displaydata Limited is based in the United Kingdom and has an office in the United States and works on a worldwide basis.
-Your data might be passed to an international office outside of the European Economic Area, including the United States.
+Your data might be passed to an international office outside of the United Kingdom, including the United States.
 The website is hosted on servers in the United Kingdom.
 Depending on your country of residence, when you provide information to us, we will transfer that information to our facilities in the United Kingdom.